 - BC Transit ProPASS

 Regular employees are eligible for benefits.
-Benefit plans are a bit different depending on what category of employee you are.
-Visit Benefits for bargaining unit employees or Benefits for excluded employees to find out…
+Benefit plans are a bit different depending on what type of employee you are.

 - What benefit plans are included

 - Claiming deadlines and how to make a claim